openstack-archive/downpour/doc/source/usage.rst

    ``virtualenv`` to install the tools, you will need to install them in separate virtual environments.

-Ansible uses uses `os-client-config`_ for settings related to accessing the cloud.
+Ansible uses `os-client-config`_ for settings related to accessing the cloud.
 The simplest way to configure the cloud is via a ``clouds.yaml`` file, but any mechanism supported by Ansible will work.
 The credentials used for the import phase do not need to be the